gavinking/data-demo-quarkus/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework, and Hibernate's implementation of Jakarta Data.

+This is the Gradle version.
+There's also a [Maven version](https://github.com/gavinking/data-demo-quarkus-mvn).

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: